ragibn5/dart-flutter-packages/json_coder/README.md

 #### 📦 Building a parser registry

-A parser registry keeps parsers in one place, registered by type so you can look them up later.
+A parser registry keeps parsers in one place, registered by type, so you can look them up later.

 For example,